South African Chamber of Commerce UK

 • Cambridge, CB2 1PH

-Join us for our monthly South African Business Breakfast in Cambridge on 8 May, from 07:30 to 09:00.
+Join us for our monthly South African Business Breakfast in Cambridge from 07:30 to 09:00 on Thursday, 13th November.
 This event continues to offer an invaluable opportunity to connect with fellow South African professionals in the UK, fostering new relationships, exchanging ideas, and enhancing business networks.

 With the support of our esteemed sponsor, Mills & Reeve LLP, a leading national law firm with long-standing and deep roots in East Anglia and a strong international outlook, the time is perfect to reconnect.